TUPE & share incentive schemes

 - Employment tribunals are reluctant to deal with claims over loss of share rights.

 The biggest area of dispute arises in private companies over the method of calculating share value.
-However, the well-advised will have a process for valuation set out in the share documentation (usually the articles or shareholders agreement) designed to avoid disputes.
+The well-advised will have a process for valuation set out in the share documentation (usually the articles or shareholders agreement) designed to avoid disputes.
+The not so well advised will have to create the method for calculating the share value and be prepared to argue it out.